RoaringCow/sudoku-solver/README.md

 # sudoku-solver
 sudoku-solver

-you must give a sudoku board in the solve function like this:
+you must give a sudoku board in the solve function in a 2d list like this: